-Data from this trial will be managed jointly by the teams at LSHTM (UK) and Dr Shroff's Eye Hospital (India).
-The day-today management will be by the local senior research officer and local PI.
+Data from this trial will be managed jointly by the teams at LSHTM (UK) and KEMRI (Kenya).
+The day-to-day management will be by the local senior research officer and local PI.
 Any paper records, such as consent forms, will be stored in locked cabinets inside locked project offices at each site.